danvega/danvega-dev/newsletter/2022/12/19/happy-holidays.md

 ## Getting Started with Spring Workshop

 I’m currently working on a workshop that I will be delivering the 2nd week of January at CodeMash.
-I have talked about this before but this will be a 4 hour workshop which I think is the longest live presentation I have ever given.
+I have talked about this before but this will be a 4-hour workshop which I think is the longest live presentation I have ever given.
 I have created a few 12-14 hour courses but those are totally different animals.
 DaShaun and I had another [Spring Office Hours](https://youtu.be/Rx-qq3likgM) last week where we discussed our plans for the workshop.

 In this episode, we had a chance to talk about the application we are going to build in the workshop which is called Runnerz.
 We both love to run and needed a domain to speak on so we figured this would be perfect.
-We had a chance to discuss what part of the domain model we would cover without getting too far into it and off topic.
+We had a chance to discuss what part of the domain model we would cover without getting too far into it and off-topic.

 I also had a chance to really start diving into each of the sections that I am going to deliver and come up with a plan.
 The first section I went through was the core fundamentals and features of Spring & Spring Boot.
 I want to keep this section around an hour long so I had to be selective with what I wanted to teach and this is what I settled on: